GoogleCloudPlatform/opentelemetry-operations-python/docs/examples/prometheus_exemplars/README.rst

 .. image:: heatmap.png
   :alt: Metrics explorer heatmap

-The circles on the heatmap are called "exemplars", which link to example span that fell within the given bucket on the heatmap.
+The circles on the heatmap are called "exemplars", which each link to an example span that fell within the given bucket on the heatmap.
 Notice that exemplars are plotted at the time when they occurred (x axis) and duration they took (y axis) in the heatmap.
 Clicking on an exemplar opens the Trace details flyout focused on the linked span.